-5.4 Players must appear in correct cricket attire, that is white trousers, white shirt and white pullover (if worn) coloured footwear is permitted.
-Clubs are able to play in coloured shirts providing all players are in the same style and colour of shirt.
+5.4 Players must appear in correct cricket attire, that is white trousers, white shirt or club colours and/or white pullover (if worn) coloured footwear is permitted.
 A white pull over may be worn when it is reasonable as a result of cold conditions.
 It may be decided between coaches if the conditions are extreme that warmer cloths may be worn.

 5.6 The Association Secretary shall keep records of individual batting & bowling figures for the purpose of awarding Association trophies.
 The eligibility requirements for award winners shall be in accordance with Sections 5.6.1 and 5.6.2.

-5.7 Any away club not forwarding a Match Report in accordance with Rule 5.5 shall be fined.
-Clubs will be notified and if reports are not forwarded additional fines will be imposed.
+5.7 Any club not completing the MyCricket scores in accordance with Rule 5.5 shall be fined.
+Clubs will be notified and if still not completed additional fines may be imposed

 5.8 Any club playing an ineligible player either unregistered or without a clearance or age ineligible, will result in automatic loss of all points allocated for matches in which such a player takes part.